-Sensitivity: Our belief that P is sensitive iff had it been that $\neg P$, we would not still have believed that P, had we used the method that we actually used to determine whether P. Safety: Our belief that P is safe iff we could not have easily had a false belief as to whether or not Q, where Q is any proposition similar enough to P, using the method that we actually used to determine whether or not P.
+Sensitivity: Our belief that P is sensitive iff had it been that $\neg P$, we would not still have believed that P, had we used the method that we actually used to determine whether P.

+Safety: Our belief that P is safe iff we could not have easily had a false belief as to whether or not Q, where Q is any proposition similar enough to P, using the method that we actually used to determine whether or not P. (Clarke-Doane and Baras 2021, p.
+163)

 Consider, for example, my belief that killing people for fun is wrong.
 Could I have easily had a false belief about this (or about some similar proposition)?
 It seems not.
-Such moral truths are necessary - killing people for fun is wrong in all possible worlds - and I could not easily have believed that it is not wrong - I would have to have been an extremely different person to believe that it's acceptable to kill people for fun.
-So my belief is safe (Clarke-Doane, 2015, section 4.5).
+Such moral truths are necessary-killing people for fun is wrong in all possible worlds-and I could not easily have believed that it is not wrong-I would have to have been an extremely different person to believe that it's acceptable to kill people for fun.
+So my belief is safe (Clarke-Doane 2015, §4.5).

 Similarly, my belief seems to be sensitive.
 It's sensitive if, had it been the case that killing people for fun was not wrong, I would have not believed that killing people for fun is wrong (had I used the method that I actually used to determine whether killing people for fun is wrong).
-This counterfactual is normally taken to be trivially true, since it could not have been the case that killing people for fun was not wrong - it is metaphysically impossible.
-(Lewis, 1986, section 2.4).
+This counterfactual is normally taken to be trivially true, since it could not have been the case that killing people for fun was not wrong-it is metaphysically impossible (Lewis 1986, §2.4).

-In much of Clarke-Doane's work (e.g. (2015, pp. 88-92), (2016a, pp. 26-28), (2020, section 5.7)) this argument is only the first horn of a dilemma, posed to debunkers, about sensitivity - one that arises if we assume a 'standard' semantics for counterfactuals.
-Here's the other horn: If we allow a non-standard semantics, where certain metaphysically impossible worlds - like those where it's morally acceptable to kill people for fun - are relevant to the evaluation of counterfactuals, then it's plausible that the counterfactuals needed for sensitivity will come out false.
-That is, if killing for fun were not wrong, I would still have believed that it was is wrong.
-So, it looks like my belief and Baras (2017)).
+In much of Clarke-Doane's work (for example, 2015, pp. 88-92; 2016a, pp. 26-8; 2020, §5.7) this argument about sensitivity is only the first horn of a dilemma posed to debunkers.
+This horn arises if we assume a 'standard' semantics for counterfactuals.
+Here's the other horn: if we allow a non-standard semantics, where certain metaphysically impossible worlds-such as those where it's morally acceptable to kill people for fun-are relevant to the evaluation of counterfactuals, then

+5 A related view claims that there is an explanation of the correlation, just an extremely minimal one (see Pust 2005 and Baras 2017).
 For example, one could argue that merely giving a causal explanation of why we have the moral beliefs that we have, and noting that the content of those beliefs is necessarily true, counts as an explanation of the correlation.
-This type of view won't be the main focus but, as we will see in section 3.1, the core argument of this paper gives reasons to be doubtful of it.
+This type of view won't be the main focus but, as we will see in §3.1, the core argument of this paper gives reasons to be doubtful of it.
 (Some might take the question of which views fit into this category and which ones count as 'modalism', as I'm understanding it, to be somewhat fluid, to the extent that the distinction between an 'extremely minimal' explanation, and no explanation at all might be fluid.
-Thanks to a reviewer for discussion.)
+Thanks to a referee for discussion.)

-is insensitive.
+it's plausible that the counterfactuals needed for sensitivity will come out false.
+That is, if killing for fun were not wrong, I would still have believed that it was wrong.
+So it looks as though my belief is insensitive.
 But, Clarke-Doane argues, on this understanding of counterfactuals the demand for beliefs to be sensitive is unreasonable.